-- SMP has to be recalculated if a pay rise takes effect during the maternity leave.
+- SMP has to be recalculated if a pay rise takes effect during maternity leave.

-2.3 Employees not entitled to SMP may qualify for maternity allowance (see 3).
+Employees not entitled to SMP may qualify for maternity allowance

-2.4 The Government compensates employers for making statutory payments to new parents.
+Employers are compensated for making statutory payments to new parents

 - Small businesses can claim back 103% if their total annual combined NI payments is £45,000 or less.